 A contractor’s daily reports are critical.
 In many instances, they are considered key evidence showing what actually occurred at specific times on the job.
 And since people’s memories fade, those trying to get the truth will likely rely heavily on what the daily reports say happened (especially when presented with a corroborating witness).

-The problem is that many contractors fail to create these reports.
+The problem is that many contractors fail to create these time reports.
 And those that do create them, do it only at the beginning of the project or sporadically throughout the progress of the job, generally only when they are reminded to do so.
 Daily reports (hence the name) only become truly effective when they are, in fact, done daily.

 The Importance of Timely Documentation.